Book Club Adventures on Planes and Trains and Automobiles (sort of)

 Elysha’s response:

 “No, not really.
-But he makes like interesting.”
+But he makes life interesting.”

-I like to think that I turned a problem (double booking the evening) into something better than originally planned.
+I like to think I turned a problem (double-booking the evening) into something better than originally planned.

-I also offered to do a more traditional book club meeting with them anytime they want.
+I also offered to host a more traditional book club meeting with them at any time they want.

-I’ve yet to meet with a book club while on a plane, train, bicycle, or horseback, but I’m sure that day will come.
+I’ve yet to meet with a book club while on a plane, on a train, on a bicycle, or on horseback, but I’m sure that day will come.